-This website is a free source of information and explains how much your course will cost, if it’s worth getting a Master’s degree and then how best to apply for the course of your choice.
-To help you find the right school and program for an MEd or MATESOL or other language subjects, we cover the specializations available when choosing a course, and explain the benefits of selecting one option over another.
+This website is a free source of information and explains how much your course will cost, if it’s worth getting a Master’s degree and how to look for the right financial assistance.
+Once you’ve got your finances in place, we help apply for the course of your choice and, to help you find the right school and program for an MEd or MATESOL or other language subjects, we cover the specializations available when choosing a course, and explain the benefits of selecting one option over another.

 You’ll find plenty of information on our site that can help you choose the best, cheapest or nearest accredited college for your Master’s degree or make the right choice for your future career path in TEFL, ESL, Applied Linguistics, or similar programs together with their specializations in teaching young learners, business or school administration.

 We also provide a great range of articles that help you understand how to apply for financial aid, the opportunities for Masters in TESOL jobs, or the salary you can expect for different career paths.
 Lastly, we’ve put together a list of recommended website resources and TEFL/ESL books for teachers.

 If you’ve never considered teaching English as a Foreign Language or English as a Second Language, read our guides to job opportunities and how to make the most of this exciting route to travel and provide inspiration to students around the world.

 To learn more about an MA in Teaching English either at a college near you or online via a distance learning course, then why not start with our financial aid guide and then browse our career guide, and look through our selection of accredited colleges offering courses in the language education subject area that really interest you.

 If you’re looking for inspiration for your future career as a TEFL or ESL teacher, look at our jobs section that lists some of the latest jobs available for qualified teachers.